 Physiologic or psychological states can influence the hypothalamus by impairing synthesis and secretion of regulating hormones.
 For example, poor nutrition may impair the hypothalamic secretion of gonadotropin-releasing hormone (GnRH), resulting in reversible pituitary gonadotropin deficiency.
 Medications may affect measured hormone levels, such as opioids decreasing serum LH and testosterone.

 The degree of hormone deficiency varies greatly and depends on the extent of the process and its location.
 Some functional causes include emotional disorders, changes in body weight, habitual exercise, anorexia, bulimia, congestive heart failure (CHF), renal failure, and certain medications.

 Hypopituitarism occurs in adult patients after cranial radiotherapy performed to treat nonpituitary tumors.
 Thus, patients who undergo cranial radiotherapy should be periodically assessed for pituitary functions.

 Additional causes of hypopituitarism include the following:

-With regard to the last item above, in a study of 435 patients, Fatemi et al found evidence that the likelihood of hypopituitarism development after transsphenoidal adenoma removal is higher when the tumor is larger than 20 mm.
+With regard to item 9 above, in a study of 435 patients, Fatemi et al found evidence that the likelihood of hypopituitarism development after transsphenoidal adenoma removal is higher when the tumor is larger than 20 mm.
 In contrast, some with hypopituitarism prior to adenomectomy may have improved pituitary function following surgery, if the cause of the hypopituitarism was increased suprasellar pressure resulting from the mass itself.